seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 *Enter DIOMEDES, with CRESSIDA*

 **AGAMEMNON**
-Is this the Lady Cressid?…
+Is this the Lady Cressid?...

 **DIOMEDES**
-… Even she.
+...
+Even she.

 **AGAMEMNON**
 Most dearly welcome to the Greeks, sweet lady.